distribuerede-systemer-2019/hackathon-client/readme.md

 8. If everything works, you should get a customer back, when running the first method.

 ## Implement methods!
 Implement all the methods, you have implemented in your server.
-Remember to take a look at the functional requirements to make sure that you actually fulfill everything on both server- and client-side.
+Remember to take a look at both the functional- and non functional requirements (can be found in the server readme: https://github.com/distribuerede-systemer-2019/hackathon-server) to make sure that you actually fulfill everything on both server- and client-side.